 Everyone should know the high-level direction, their role, and the goals and tasks that define their success.
 This system aims to empower employees to succeed and find meaningful accomplishments in their work.
 However, these goals must be aligned within the organization for maximum effectiveness.

-When speaking to groups about “meetings,” I often see eyes rolling.
-Truthfully, most people don’t like meetings because they feel like they are a waste of time, are negative (e.g., gripe sessions), or are just not productive.
+When speaking to groups about “meetings,” I often see my eyes rolling.
+Most people don’t like meetings because they feel like they are a waste of time, are negative (e.g., gripe sessions), or are just not productive.

 Most people want to be productive and view meetings as the antithesis of productivity.
 The worst part is that there is no way to improve bad meetings.
 But it doesn’t have to be this way.